 Eventually, the tipping point came at a historic meeting of the Jockey Club on the afternoon of Wednesday, September 22nd, 1858, at the Metropolitan Hotel.
 Despite the gravity of the situation, a scheduled meeting earlier that month on Monday the 13th had failed through the lack of a quorum.
 There was no such failure this time.
 In the presence of S.C.
 Burt, George Rowley, S. C. Brown, Briscoe Ray, John Lackey, Buchan Thompson, John Tait and David Bell, with R. T. Jamieson in the chair, some far-reaching decisions were made.
 A new committee was appointed to revise the rules of racing, and these were subsequently published by the Proprietary of Bell’s Life in Sydney.
 However, even more significantly, the meeting directed the Honourable Secretary, George Rowley, to apply for a grant of the reserve of the Old Sandy Race Course in the names of Edward Deas Thomson, Alfred Cheeke, and Richard Jones, who in turn were appointed Trustees.

 The accession of Edward Deas Thomson to the position of President of the Australian Jockey Club in May 1859 was to have a profound effect on the fortunes of the club.
-It was an appointment that was to last until 1879, the longest serving president or chairman in its history.
-Moreover, these were the years that irrevocably established the club’s character and culture and Deas Thomson’s personality had much to do with both.
-It may have been at an unguarded moment that he agreed to take on the role but he was now a more authoritative and assured personage than the ambitious 32-year-old civil servant who had played such an important role for reclaiming the Sandy Course some twenty-seven years before.
+It was an appointment that was to last until 1879, the longest-serving president or chairman in its history.
+Men who think of themselves as indispensable are almost always wrong, but Edward Deas Thomson was surely indispensable then.
+These were the years that irrevocably established the club’s character and culture and Deas Thomson’s personality had much to do with both.
+It may have been at an unguarded moment that he agreed to take on the role but he was now a more authoritative and assured personage than the ambitious 32-year-old civil servant who had played such an important role in reclaiming the Sandy Course some twenty-seven years before.
 A man of little humour and no wit, he prudently refrained from talking too much.
 It was almost as if the dank air of Edinburgh during his formative years had seeped into his very soul.
 But, oh! – what little sympathy he had for inefficiency!

 And so, it came to pass.
 The inauguration of the new Randwick course happened with the metropolitan autumn meeting over three successive days beginning on May 29th, 1860.
 The course was described in detail in the pages of that day’s Sydney Morning Herald: